d-foust/fcma/README.md

 pip install tifffile
 pip install ipympl

 This analysis assumes multi-dimensional imaging data (time, channel, x, y) stored as .lsm (Zeiss) files.
 The authors make no promises regarding the maintanence of this code.
-For questions, concerns, or help getting started, please contact Daniel Foust (dfoust@wustl.edu) or David Piston (piston@wustl.edu).
+For questions, concerns, or help getting started, please contact Daniel Foust (dfoust[at]wustl.edu) or David Piston (piston[at]wustl.edu).

 ## Determining Reference Spectra
 1. Combine channels for images of cells expressing a single chromophore: 'combine channels.ipynb'